jackyzha0/blog/content/posts/framing/index.md

 If all we ever see are other people’s frames, how do we remind ourselves of what’s going on outside of it and normalize being ‘out-of-frame’?

-Acknowledge that this isn't the complete picture -> there is a frame
+there is a frame.
+People act differently in different situations and that's ok!
+But we should acknowledge that this isn't the complete picture.

 ## Context Separation
 ![Abstract illustration of a blob framed by two picture frames](images/context-separation.png)

+Why do humans tend to act differently in different environments?

 A big reason we behave differently in different situations is because Behaviour Breeds Behaviour.
 This means a couple of things.
 Firstly, if you do something once, it’s easy to do it again.
 If you smoke once, it’s easy to smoke again.
 If you fast once, it is easy to fast again.
 Secondly, if you do something with a person once, it is easy to repeat that behaviour with that person again.
 If you tell someone a secret and build trust once, you are likely to share more with that person.